Ascension schools move forward with 'The Breakfast Club' initiative

 ASCENSION - Officials in Ascension schools want more students to make use of their school breakfast program.
 In an effort to see this through, school leaders have adapted and applied the title of a popular 80's movie to their initiative: The Breakfast Club.

-In the cult classic John Hughes film, students used early morning breakfast hours to gather and form an unforgettable bond.
-School officials want the same for Ascension's primary through junior high students.
+A reference to the John Hughes movie about forming unlikely friendships, school officials want the same for Ascension's primary through junior high students.

 Concerns rose as breakfast attendance numbers took a shocking dip.
 Aware of the importance of the first meal of the day, The Breakfast Club leaders made sure to add delicious yet healthy options to cafeteria menus.
 These options include giant cinnamon rolls and whole wheat doughnuts.